Angevin Empire: The Anarchy and question of Norman succession

-The nominal foundation of the Angevin Empire

 Stephen continued to claim Normandy, believing an alliance with Louis was possible.
-Louis VII had recognised Henry as duke of Normandy in August 1151 in exchange for concessions in the Norman Vexin, but remained angered by Henry and Geoffrey's treatment of Giraud II of Montreuil-Berlay following Giraud's failed rebellion against Angevin rule the year before.

-This situation quickly began to shift when, in September, Geoffrey died and Henry inherited his position as Count of Anjou, with rule also over Touraine and Maine.
-Geoffrey had planned to leave Anjou to his younger son, Geoffrey, but this would have hampered Henry's ability to succeed in conquering England.
+Louis VII had recognised Henry as duke of Normandy in August 1151 in exchange for concessions in the Norman Vexin but remained angered by Henry and Geoffrey's treatment of Giraud II of Montreuil-Berlay following Giraud's failed rebellion against Angevin rule the year before.
+In September the situation shifted when Geoffrey died and Henry inherited his position as count of Anjou, with rule also over Touraine and Maine.
+Geoffrey had planned to leave Anjou to his son, Geoffrey FitzEmpress, but this would have hampered Henry's ability to succeed in conquering England.
 Geoffrey instead asked his vassals to swear that his body would be left unburied until Henry promised to abide by his wishes.
-W. L. Warren suggested that this story was spread purely to justify the younger Geoffrey's later rebellion against Henry, and that the Angevin nobles supported the story as it gave them an opportunity to reclaim their lost autonomy.
+Warren suggests that this story was spread purely to justify his son's later rebellion against Henry, and that the Angevin nobles supported the story as it gave them an opportunity to reclaim their lost autonomy.

 In March 1152, Louis VII and Eleanor of Aquitaine had their marriage annulled under the pretext of consanguinity at the council of Beaugency.
 The terms of the annulment left Eleanor as duchess of Aquitaine but still a vassal of Louis.
-She left Beaugency for Poitiers, narrowly escaping an ambush by Henry's brother Geoffrey on route, and there, eight weeks later, she married Henry.
+She left Beaugency for Poitiers, narrowly escaping an ambush by Geoffrey FitzEmpress on route, and there, eight weeks later, she married Henry.
 Thus Henry became duke of Aquitaine and Gascony and count of Poitou.
 Louis responded with a furious attack on Normandy.

-In Anjou, Henry had refused to give the county to his brother, and thus a coalition of Henry's enemies was formed by Louis VII: Stephen of England and his son Eustace IV of Boulogne (married to Louis' sister); Henry I, Count of Champagne (betrothed to Louis' daughter), Robert of Dreux (Louis' brother) and Henry's brother, Geoffrey.
+In Anjou, Henry had refused to give the county Geoffrey FitzEmpress, and thus a coalition of Henry's enemies was formed by Louis VII: Stephen of England and his son Eustace IV of Boulogne (married to Louis' sister); Henry I, Count of Champagne (betrothed to Louis' daughter), Robert of Dreux (Louis' brother) and Geoffrey FitzEmpress.